las-r/las-r/README.md

 ![Banner](https://github.com/user-attachments/assets/7c4e65d3-0122-4baf-8215-f501ccdfe6ce)

-i'm las_r and i make stuff, sometimes.
+I'm las_r and I make Stuff™, sometimes.

-i typically code in python but i have some experience in other things like lua, ruby, web dev, and more. i can also work with electronic parts and microcontrollers.
+I typically program in Python but I have experience in other language like Lua and Ruby along with other fields like web development.
+I can also work with embedded systems such as microcontrollers.

-that's about it.
+### Things I've Made
+- Pupil, an interpreted programming language.
+- GREED, an esolang.
+- CHIP-8 Python, a full port of the CHIP-8 programming language to Python.
+- Various remakes of games in Python.
+- and More™!